Learning Outcomes

 - Spending most of your time on minor background or weaker issues

-- Providing excessive procedural history at the expense of legal argument
+- Providing excessive procedural history at the expense of applying the legal test

 - Repeating information instead of progressing